Trends

 The development of such devices also holds promise for the consumer market, so long as the technology continues to improve, and the price becomes more affordable.
 Time will tell.
 In the meantime, the value proposition for health care providers is that they can better control proper and consistent device usage because patients can wear a device for multiple days without having to remove or reapply it, thereby ensuring multiple days-worth of data.

-The primary challenge lies in finding an adhesive that is aggressive enough for long-term wear while also offering pain-free removal.
+The primary challenge lies in finding an wearable device adhesive that is aggressive enough for long-term wear while also offering pain-free removal.
 Breathability and the ability to withstand a brief shower or physical activity are also important factors.

 Safety Regulations